 International Programs The Center for Gifted Education strives to engage students in high-quality learning.
 The office of Precollegiate Learner Programs at the Center for Gifted Education has expanded services to students beyond the United States.
 Last summer, 2010, we were delighted to host thirty high ability Korean students for our math and science programs.
 Academically advanced Korean students had a chance to enhance their critical thinking skills, engage in hands-on activities, and experience American culture.
 Our precollegiate programs are dedicated to enriching the lives of international students and walking alongside them as they make steps towards academic growth and begin thinking about the future.

-Focusing on the Future.
-The Center for Gifted education strives to assist gifted students in seeking out opportunities for their futures.
-Each year we offer our annual Focusing on the Future career conference, which provides participants with academic enhancement strategies and opportunities for college/career exploration.
-This year’s event took place on January , in The College of William and Mary School of Education’s Professional Development Center, with over 270 parents and students attending.
-Focusing on the Future is an all-day career conference for students in grades 6-12, parents, and school counselors.
-While at the conference, students have the opportunity to attend sessions headed by professionals in their fields of interest.
-Students are introduced to adults with real world experience who provide them with invaluable information regarding how to succeed in the field, the type of preparation needed, and what career opportunities are available.
-Parents and counselors also have the opportunity to participate in workshops regarding practical issues such as financial planning for college, and theoretical issues such as emotional characteristics of gifted children.
-Focusing on the Future is a great way for students to explore career options and to help parents, counselors and students take steps toward planning for their futures.
-We hope you will join us for next year’s Focusing event, which will take place on January 26, 2013.
+Focusing on the Future We also provide academic enhancement strategies and opportunities for college/careerexploration to middle and high school students through our annual Focusing on the Future career conference.
+Focusing on the Future is an all-day career conference for students in grades 6-12 and their parents.
+While at the conference, students have the opportunity to attend sessions headed by experts in their fields of interest.
+Students are introduced to professionals in the real world, and learn necessary elements to succeed in the field, the type of preparation needed, and what career opportunities are available.
+Parents also have the opportunity to participate in workshops regarding issues from practical aspects such as financial planning for college to theoretical aspects such as characteristics of gifted students.
+Focusing on the Future is a great way to expose students to different career options and help both parents and students take steps toward planning for their futures.